 back arrow

-UX Design / Strategy
+UX Design / Strategy | B2B website

 Solution

 Consolidate four separate websites into a single platform to deliver a cohesive brand impression.
-The design also focused on enhancing user experience, improving brand visibility, and reducing maintenance costs while embracing the latest industry trends
+The design also focused on enhancing user experience, improving brand visibility, and reducing maintenance costs while embracing the latest industry trends.

-Team member
+Team members

 Timeline